 Ah, hello there.
 Thank you for stopping by.
-My name is…well, that information isn’t necessary.
-Just call me Elle Beau for now, if you will (elbow, geddit?).
-That sounds quite fairy-tale-like, doesn’t it?
+My name is…well, just call me Elle Beau (elbow, geddit?).

-This little blog will be to anonymously share my experiences of tetchy subjects – some things that may create a backlash, outrage, flounces…you name it.
+This little blog will be to anonymously share my experiences of a particuarly tetchy subject – something that may create backlash, outrage, flounces…you name it.
 However, if my writing can help at least one person from making the mistakes I did, then I’ll be happy with that.

 I’m going to start with throwing a few company names at you.
 Here we go…